tubenhirn/tubenhirn.com/content/posts/dependency-updates-with-dagger/index.md

 Dagger is a "portable devkit for CI/CD pipelines".\
 (for more details check the docs here https://docs.dagger.io/1200/local-dev)

-It uses docker to run portable job containers and is configured with cuelang.
+It uses docker to run portable job containers and is configured with `cue`.

 I think it is the perfect match for developer task automation and it can be used in\
 almost every environment.